mario-guerra/mario-guerra.github.io/content/blog/2025-07-27-qdrant-developer-relations-strategy-draft/index.md

   - Ensure community feedback directly informs product priorities
   - Create transparent communication channels

+## How We Prioritize

+Every DevRel initiative is evaluated by its impact on the developer journey, alignment with business goals, and data-driven evidence.
+If a request does not move the needle for our community or product, we say no so we can say yes to what matters most.

+- Set and communicate clear DevRel priorities that align with business objectives.
+Be willing to say no to requests that do not support strategic goals.
+- Work closely with Engineering, Product, and Marketing to share feedback and align priorities, acting as a bridge between technical and business teams.
+- Regularly sync with internal teams to ensure developer needs are addressed and that DevRel efforts are coordinated and impactful.
+- Collaborate on content marketing, SEO, and outreach strategies to maximize the reach and effectiveness of DevRel initiatives.

+## Why I am Ready to Lead This

+At Microsoft, I grew the TypeSpec open-source community to over 5,000 stars and drove 30+ percent Azure service adoption (with a plan in place for 100% adoption by end of year) by focusing on developer experience, content, and advocacy.
+I prototyped RAG-based Copilot extensions using Qdrant, and I know what it takes to build, scale, and inspire technical communities.
+I am excited to bring this playbook and my passion for AI developer tools to Qdrant.

 ## 90-Day Action Plan

 > The following phased approach is designed to deliver **quick wins**, deepen **technical engagement**, and empower **community leaders**, while ensuring that feedback directly informs both product and DevRel priorities.